-Orthotic foot inserts are useful products to help fix many different lower body conditions.
-Orthotic inserts replace the lining from your shoes and are custom fitted to treat your feet’s symptoms.
-IBJI knows that no two feet are the same and need special attention.
-IBJI’s podiatrists and physical therapists can evaluate and fit you for custom foot orthotics.
+Orthotic foot inserts are useful for many different lower body conditions.
+Orthotic inserts replace the lining of your shoes and are tailored to alleviate your specific foot pain.
+IBJI knows that no two feet are the same and that each patient requires their own unique solution.
+Our podiatrists and physical therapists can evaluate your needs and find the appropriate foot orthotics.

-If you experience pain in your feet, hip, knees and back, orthotic inserts are a great solution recommended by IBJI’s physicians and physical therapists; especially when you’re standing for extended periods of time.
+If you experience pain in your feet, hips, knees, or back, orthotic inserts may be able to help.
+A great solution recommended by IBJI’s physicians and physical therapists, orthotic inserts can make standing for extended periods of time a painless task.
 Foot orthotics purchased at the pharmacy can only provide short-term relief.
-They may be cheap, but are not top quality, nor are they custom fitted.
-For long-term relief, find an IBJI location near you to enjoy walking again; we’d love to see you get comfortably back on your feet.
+These products are not custom fitted, making it difficult for them to treat pain at the root cause.
+For long-term relief, find an IBJI location near you to enjoy walking again; we would love to see you comfortably back on your feet.

 Custom Orthotics Fitting at IBJI

-Obtaining foot inserts at IBJI can provide immediate relief for your body.
-During your appointment for Orthotic Fabrication, a orthotic specialist will perform an in-depth gait analysis and biomechanical evaluation to determine which type of orthotic will provide you with the best results.
-Some devices are meant to provide cushioning and orthotics offer motion control.
-Once your specific need is determined, one of two methods will be utilized to fabricate the devices: casting or off the shelf, which are heat molded to your feet.
+Finding the right foot inserts with IBJI will provide immediate relief for your pain.
+During your appointment for Orthotic Fabrication, an orthotic specialist will perform an in-depth gait analysis and biomechanical evaluation to determine which type of orthotic will achieve the best results.
+Some devices are meant to provide cushioning to alleviate pressure in a certain joint, while other orthotics offer motion control for a specific range of motion.
+Once your specific need is determined, either a Casted or Heat-Molded Orthotic will be recommended.

-Cast moldings involves taking a plaster cast mold of your feet.
-After the casts are dried, they are sent off to a biomechanical lab to have the custom molds professionally made.
-The devices are fabricated based on the recommendations made by the orthotic specialist in combination with the cast replica of the foot.
+Cast moldings require a plaster cast mold of your feet.
+After the casts dry, they are sent to a biomechanical lab to have the custom molds professionally manufactured.
+The devices are fabricated based on the recommendations made by the orthotic specialist and the cast replica of the foot.
 Casted orthotics may take up to 3 weeks to receive and are durable for 5-7 years.

 When you receive your orthotic devices, your fitter will discuss the proper time frame for you to break in the new devices.
-The orthotics will alter the weight-bearing surfaces of the foot so your body will need days/weeks to adapt to these changes.
-A typical program starts with 1-2 hours the first day and a gradual increase in hours each day if you are tolerating the devices.
-You should never wear the devices for exercise/sports activities until you are comfortable in them for an entire day.
+The orthotics will alter the weight-bearing surfaces of the foot, so your body will need a brief period to adapt to these changes.
+A typical program starts with 1-2 hours the first day of implementation with a gradual increase in hours each day.
+You should never wear the devices for exercise or sports activities until you are comfortable in them for an entire day.

 Heat Molded Orthotics